ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 activitysim workflow sharrow-contrast/mtc_comprehensive
 ```

-All these performance tests assume you have suffient RAM to run without chunking.
+All these performance tests assume you have sufficient RAM to run without chunking.